By now you’ve seen Part I of this horrible “scam thing,” and so now it’s on to Part 2.

 I tried to explain that this wasn’t about trying to get something for nothing; that I had put an ad in the paper to sell a puppy, and that I was the victim.
 But girlfriend wasn’t hearing it.

 I vowed to email Mike and tell him those money orders were fake, but the postal inspector warned me not to.
 She told me not to have anything to do with him.

 I should have listened to her, but to be honest, I just couldn’t let it go.
 Mike had made me look like a low-down counterfeiting varmint!
 I was going to fix his wagon, no matter what anybody said!

 With that decision, I slunk out of the post office and went to my car.

 Well everyone, that’s it for Part 2.
-Be sure to watch for Part III of The Perfect Scam!
+Be sure to watch for: THE PERFECT SCAM – PART 3!